gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - Resilience when resources become unavailable
    - DocumentCluster
       - For each scenario, create at least one DocumentCluster tab for each available resource kind.
-      - For each scenario, first do the action described in the bullet point, then click "Sync" on the relevant cluster tab.
+      - For each scenario, first do the action described in the bullet point, then refetch list of resources by entering the search field and pressing enter.
 Verify that no unrecoverable error was raised (that is, the app still works).
 Then restart the app and verify that it was restarted gracefully (no unrecoverable error on restart, the user can continue using the app).
          - [ ] Stop the root cluster.
          - [ ] Stop a leaf cluster.
          - [ ] Disconnect your device from the internet.